V-Mayya/Programming-Statistics-and-Econometrics-Resources/README.md

 <br>
 - This repo certainly isn't exhaustive, so I'd be glad to receive any contributions!
 <br>
-- If you would like to, please get in touch on Linkedin or email linked in my profile readme or site.
+- If you would like to, please get in touch on Linkedin or email in my profile readme or site.
 <br>
-- Feel free to share this with anyone who might find it useful.
+- Don't forget to share this with anyone who might find it useful as well!
 </details>

 <details close>